haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

  0 =   1
 ```

 So here we've proven that `0 = 1`.
 Mathematicians would call this a _reductio ad absurdum_ which is latin for "that shit's cray!"
-The premise leads to an absurd result.
+In other words, the premise leads to an absurd result.

 ## So how do you get -1/12?

 While I disagree with the way they get to their result, these guys are not stupid.
-They did literally point to an equation that shows the sum of natural numbers is `-1/12` in a book.
+Also, they literally point to an equation that shows the sum of natural numbers is `-1/12` in a book.

 ![-508](https://f.cloud.github.com/assets/19977/2002324/6f786528-85ed-11e3-9147-7594771df0c9.png)

 IN A BOOK!
-Well it must be true then.
-Why the hell am I bothering with logic when it's in a book?
+Well that's all you need to know, right?
 Well if you look closely at the text, you'll see it mentions something about a "[renormalization](http://en.wikipedia.org/wiki/Renormalization)."

 ## Riemann zeta function and analytic continuations.